qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 keys, while leaving the modifiers, layer switch keys etc. the same.
 `YOUR_KEYMAP` stands for a name you choose.

+First we will look at a simple keymap, without its own configuration options or header file.

      ① Make a file named: `./base_YOUR_KEYMAP.c`), with at least those two layers: _..._BASE and _..._NSY.
 It is probably best to copy one of the existing `./base_....c` files, and edit that.